Anne Fernkas

 Click here to submit your nomination for the Ten Under Ten award.

-The nomination cutoff for the 2014-2024 cohort will be December 31, 2024, and final awards will be announced March 1, 2025.
-Recipients will be recognized during the 2025 WTSF Recognition Night, scheduled for Monday, May 12, 2025.
+The nomination cutoff for the 2015-2025 cohort will be December 31, 2025, and final awards will be announced in early March 2026.
+Recipients will be recognized during the 2026 WTSF Recognition Night, scheduled for Wednesday, April 29, 2026.

 Please complete this form in one sitting, as the information cannot be saved.
 The estimated completion time is approximately 10-15 minutes.
 You will need to provide the nominee’s full name, email address, phone number, graduation year, and why you think the nominee is exceptional and should be considered for this award.
 For a full list of criteria, click here.